Epictetus/IProcess/README.md

 Barney makes sharing data between processes easy and natural by providing a simple and easy to use DSL.
 Barney is supported on any Ruby implementation that supports 1.8.7+, 1.9.1+, and that implements `Kernel.fork`.

-Underneath the hood, Barney is using the `Marshal` (the module) to serialize objects and send them across pipes created by `IO.pipe`.
+Underneath the hood, Barney is using `Marshal` (the module) to serialize objects and send them across pipes created by `IO.pipe`.
 If an object can't be serialized by `Marshal`, it can't be shared.
 That means objects such as anonymous modules, anonymous classes, and Proc objects can't be shared by Barney.